Marine microorganisms: Marine fungi

 Over 1500 species of fungi are known from marine environments.
-These are parasitic on marine algae or animals, or are saprobes feeding on dead organic matter from algae, corals, protozoan cysts, sea grasses, and other substrata.
-Spores of many species have special appendages which facilitate attachment to the substratum.
+These are often parasites of marine organisms, or saprobes feeding on dead organic matter.
+Spores of many species have appendages which facilitate attachment to the substratum.
 Marine fungi can also be found in sea foam and around hydrothermal areas of the ocean.
 A diverse range of unusual secondary metabolites is produced by marine fungi.

 Mycoplankton are saprotropic members of the plankton communities of marine and freshwater ecosystems.
-They are composed of filamentous free-living fungi and yeasts associated with planktonic particles or phytoplankton.
+They are composed of filamentous free-living fungi associated with planktonic particles or phytoplankton.
 Similar to bacterioplankton, these aquatic fungi play a significant role in heterotrophic mineralization and nutrient cycling.
 While mostly microscopic, some mycoplankton can be up to 20 mm in diameter and over 50 mm in length.

 A typical milliliter of seawater contains about 10^{3} to 10^{4} fungal cells.
 This number is greater in coastal ecosystems and estuaries due to nutritional runoff from terrestrial communities.
 A higher diversity of mycoplankton is found around coasts and in surface waters down to 1000 metres, with a vertical profile that depends on how abundant phytoplankton is.
 This profile changes between seasons due to changes in nutrient availability.
 Marine fungi survive in a constant oxygen deficient environment, and therefore depend on oxygen diffusion by turbulence and oxygen generated by photosynthetic organisms.

 Marine fungi can be classified as: